UWO-CS346-Fall-25/cs346f25-study-timer-pomodoro-app/README.md

 - **Supabase integration** – `src/lib/supabaseClient.js` bootstraps the service role client using the new `.env` values.
 The `focus_sessions` and `focus_goals` tables are created in supabase.
 - **Repositories** – The in-memory stores were replaced with Supabase repositories (`src/models/sessionStore.js`, `src/models/goalStore.js`).
 Controllers now `await` the DB results and build summaries/snapshots from live rows.
 - **Forms and APIs** – `/focus/sessions` and `/focus/goals` POST endpoints persist data to Supabase; `/api/sessions` and `/api/goals` stream JSON for the AJAX refresh.
 Toastify toasts and empty-state messaging now reflect DB current state and results.

+## Current Pages (Deliverable 5)

+Week 11 brings full authentication and session workflows.

+- **Supabase-backed users** – [`db/migrations/003_create_focus_users_table.sql`](db/migrations/003_create_focus_users_table.sql) provisions the `focus_users` table with citext uniqueness on username/email plus `last_login_at` tracking. [`src/models/userStore.js`](src/models/userStore.js) wraps the table with helpers to create users, fetch by email/username/id, and stamp login timestamps.
+- **Secure registration & login** – [`src/controllers/userController.js`](src/controllers/userController.js) validates inputs, hashes passwords with bcrypt (configurable rounds), and returns structured errors for HTML or JSON.
+- **Session middleware** – [`src/middleware/auth.js`](src/middleware/auth.js) guards protected routes, remembers the intended destination for redirects, and emits JSON errors for API requests.
+Express-session now uses a named cookie plus SameSite/secure defaults.
+- **Protected experience** – `/focus`, `/insights`, and related APIs are locked behind authentication.
+Header UI reflects login status with a friendly greeting + logout form, while `/auth/register` and `/auth/login` provide starter EJS views that Dasha can enhance.
+- **Per-user data** – [`db/migrations/004_add_user_id_to_focus_tables.sql`](db/migrations/004_add_user_id_to_focus_tables.sql) adds `user_id` foreign keys to `focus_sessions` and `focus_goals`.
+The repositories and controllers now filter reads/inserts by the logged-in user, so each dashboard only shows the owner’s sessions/goals.
+- **Optional enhancements** – Login supports a “Remember Me” cookie toggle (configurable via `SESSION_LONG_MAX_AGE`), and Supabase Auth sends verification emails during registration.
+Users must confirm via email before logging in, satisfying two of the Deliverable 5 enhancement options.

+## Authentication Verification Checklist

+1. Start the dev server (`npm run dev`) and navigate to `/focus` while logged out.
+You should be redirected to `/auth/login` with a flash prompt.
+2. Visit `/auth/register`, submit missing/invalid fields, and observe inline error messaging.
+Complete the form to create a Supabase user and get redirected back to `/focus`.
+3. Check your inbox for the Supabase confirmation email.
+Attempting to log in before verifying should keep you on `/auth/login` with an error explaining that verification is required.
+4. After confirming, log out via the header button.
+The session cookie (`focusflow.sid` by default) is cleared and protected routes again redirect to `/auth/login`.
+5. Log in again with and without “Remember Me” checked; the cookie max-age should be 24 hours vs. ~30 days, and `/insights` + `/api/*` should show only your own data.
+6. (Optional) Hit `/api/sessions` with `fetch` while logged out to confirm it returns a `401 AUTH_REQUIRED` JSON payload from the middleware.

 ## Project Structure